chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

-I'm open to discussing the salary.
-I would expect something in the range of €55,000 to €65,000 per year, but I'm flexible depending on the overall package and responsibilities.
+Based on my experience and research of the Munich market, I would expect something in the €60,000 to €70,000 range, but I'm flexible depending on the overall package, growth opportunities, and specific responsibilities.